zhulfaliant01/Residential-Classification/README.md

 #### a.
 Data Preprocessing
 At this step, I preprocess multiple data such as building, streets, also landuse data using multiple script for each dataset.
 I also add utils folder for any misc processing
 #### b.
 Create Morphometric Elements
-Before we can calculate the morphometric elements, we need to create a tessellation cell for every buildings
+Before we can calculate the morphometric elements, we need to create a tessellation cell for every buildings.

-#### Still On Progress --------------------------------
+#### c.
+Calculate The Building Morphometric Values
+We calculate the morphometric values using Momepy library.
+Here we calculate all values that represent the building and its surrounding buildings.

+### 3. Create the Classification Models

+#### a.
+Create Initial Model
+At this step, we use XGBoost algorithm for the classification of the building use.
+At first we use initial value for every hyperparameter.
+#### b.
+Hyperparameters Tuning
+Then, we try to optimize the hyperparameters with a spatial cross validation to make sure that the model can handle unseen data from another region.
+#### c.
+Model Testing
+After we get the ideal hyperparameters, we try to test the model using Jakarta Utara's buildings.

+Ati this step, we conduct a several experiments.

+1. With no local data
+2. With 2,5% local data
+3. With 5% local data
+4. With 10% local data

 ## Dependencies
 - OSMnx